Customer Analytics will help utilities provide better service and identify new opportunities, but not without adopting a new perspective on customers.

 “Necessity is the mother of invention” is an English-language proverb.
 It means that the primary driving force for most new inventions is need.
 While there are many interesting inventions coming from the field of customer data analytics, those that start with the needs of customers and ultimately help a company reach its customer experience goals, are the ones we will feature in this series: “Customer Data Analytics: Inventing on Behalf of your Customers”.
 If you are a utility company or vendor with a case study to share, please email firstname.lastname@example.org during the month of February.

-Vanessa Edmonds is an experienced go-to-market advisor who helps clients build brands and win new business through an integrated approach to business strategy, marketing,
+Vanessa Edmonds is an experienced go-to-market advisor who helps clients build brands and win new business through an integrated approach to business strategy, marketing, and sales enablement.

 A key driver of her success is her knowledge of technology and innovative concepts.
 She has an innate and ability to define the value proposition of technical products and services and reach non-technical business audiences with the right messages in their time of need.